vince-from-nice/osmaxil/README.md

 * __maker__ : this flow modifies or deletes existing OSM elements and create new ones, the process is driven by imports
 * __remaker__ : this flow modifies or deletes existing OSM elements and create new ones, the process is driven by imports but new elements are added only in replacement of existing elements.

+The flows works with OSM elements and for now two kinds of elements can be supported:
+* __buildings__
+* __vegetation__

-For now the different imports which has been done was focused on buildings and vegetation:
+Here are all the imports which has been performed for now:
 * _Import with VegetationMaker in Grenoble_ : its data source is Open Data de Grenoble (http://data.metropolegrenoble.fr).
 It has already been applied on the live server on November 2017: 55k buildings of Montpellier has been updated with their building:height tag.
 More information are available on [the Wiki page](https://wiki.openstreetmap.org/wiki/Grenoble,_France/Trees_Import) dedicated to the import.
 * _Import with BuildingElevator in Montpellier_ : its data source is Open Data de Montpellier Mediterranee Metropole (http://data.montpellier3m.fr).
 It has already been applied on the live server on November 2017: 55k buildings of Montpellier has been updated with their building:height tag.
 More information are available on [the Wiki page](https://wiki.openstreetmap.org/wiki/Montpellier,_France/Buildings_Heights_Import) dedicated to the import.
 * _Import with BuildingElevator in Nice_ : its data source is OpenData portal of Nice Cote d'Azur (http://opendata.nicecotedazur.org).
 It has already been applied on the live server on September 2017: 52k buildings of Nice has been updated with their building:height tag.
 More information are available on [the Wiki page](https://wiki.openstreetmap.org/wiki/Nice,_France/Buildings_Heights_Import) dedicated to the import.